adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 layout: post
 permalink: "/estimating-pi-with-random-numbers"
 thumb: "/images/pi_circle_square_thumb.png"
 excerpt: "For amusement, I propose a rain collection device from which π can be estimated by the quantities of water it collects, and I simulate the falling rain with datasets of random numbers.
-I then use some common frequentist and bayesian analysis methods for estimating confidence intervals on the generated dataset."
+I then use some common frequentist and bayesian analysis methods for estimating confidence intervals on the estimate of π."
 ---

 ### Let's be clear: this is not an elegant or quick way to compute $$\pi$$